 Documentation to support any applicable exclusions

-Be sure to join us for a live webinar with a Meaningful Use Specialist to get more information on how the attestation process works.
-Attend a webinar »
+Listen to a recorded webinar with a Meaningful Use Specialist to get more information on how the attestation process works.
+Listen to recorded webinar »

 Medicare attestation is completed through the CMS Registration and Attestation system.
 The deadline to register and attest for meaningful use in any reporting year is the end of February of the following year.